-Arizona State Trust Lands Adjacent to and within the Study Area Boundary - Sections 20, 30, and 10.
+Arizona State Trust Lands Adjacent to and within the Study Area Boundary -Sections 20, 30, and 10.
 Section 20 (adjacent to the Study Area), section 30 (within the Study Area) and section 10 (north of I-40, outside the Study Area) are viable for development.
 The Arizona State Land Department and the City of Flagstaff are working cooperatively on the regional plan update to address land uses, including open space, on state trust land.
 The Arizona State Land Department considers a buffer zone on the east and south sides of sections 20 and 30 as a viable condition of sale for development.
 The Arizona State Land Department also would consider designating the area in section 10, south of I-40 as open space subject to density considerations in subsequent general plan / zoning actions.

-Given current pressures on budgets and the location of these lands relative to existing Monument boundaries, acquisition through purchase of these lands by the U.S. Forest Service is not considered a foreseeable option.
-Proposition 119 - Arizona State Trust Land Amendment, passed November 2012, could allow the exchange of Arizona state lands to the federal government (http://www.azsos.gov/election/2012/Info/Pu bPamphlet/english/Prop119.htm).
+Given current pressures on budgets and the location of these lands relative to existing monument boundaries, acquisition through purchase of these lands by the U.S. Forest Service is not considered a foreseeable option.
+Proposition 119 - Arizona State Trust Land Amendment, passed November 2012, could allow the exchange of Arizona state lands to the federal government (http://www .azsos.gov/election/2012/Info/PubPamphlet/ english/Prop119.htm).
 At this time, however, there are no policies on how this legislation will be implemented.
-Since the Arizona State lands are not within the legislative boundaries of the Monument, purchase or exchange would not occur with the National Park Service, however, a land exchange may be possible with the U.S. Forest Service in the future.
+Acquisition strategies are beyond the scope of this Special Study due to the wide range of variables and lack of policies.
+Since the Arizona State lands are not within the legislative boundaries of the monument, purchase or exchange would not occur with the National Park Service, however, a land exchange may be possible with the U.S. Forest Service in the future.
+If the U.S. Forest Service acquires the State Trust Lands, these lands would be managed under the same plans and regulations as the surrounding national forest lands.

 None of the options or management strategies presented in this report would be directly applicable to the Arizona State Trust Lands.
 For example, the Coconino National Forest Transportation Management Plan addressing road closures does not apply to state trust lands.
-If the Study Area were to receive a special management designation, it would not include state trust lands.
-Options, land and resource management strategies and designation, and federal agency policies may apply to these lands when and if they are transferred to federal agency management.
+If the Study Area were to receive a special management designation, state trust lands would become inholdings within the designated boundary.
+(Currently, the state trust lands can be viewed as inholdings within Coconino National Forest.)
+The rights of the State Land Department would be preserved.
+Options, land and resource management strategies and designation, and federal agency policies would apply to these state lands only, if and when they have been transferred to federal agency management.